DIASTASIS RECTI TEST & EXERCISES… WHAT WORKS & WHAT TO AVOID

 Crunches, sit-ups, oblique (twists) combined with crunches; anything that ‘jack-knifes’ the body, by pivoting at the hip and placing strain on the abdominals – such as straight leg lifts or holds from lying on your back and similar Pilates moves.

 MY YOUNGEST IS AT SCHOOL…!
-CAN I REDUCE MY DIASTASIS OR AM I TOO LATE?
+AM I TOO LATE?

 Activating and engaging your core transverse abdominis muscle and learning to re-align and and strengthen your core and pelvis can be done at any stage postpartum and will improve the gap.
 If you did a lot of crunches and/or oblique crunches post baby, then you may have developed a ‘cone’ shape on your abdomen.
 This is where you have worked the muscles hard, but in the wrong direction.
 You may not bring the muscles back together completely, but you can definitely make improvements to strength, stability AND the way your tummy looks!